-The following is a guest post from my good friend Roger at The Chicago Financial Planner.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from my good friend Roger at The Chicago Financial Planner.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 If you are looking for a financial advisor to help you with financial planning, investments, or any other aspect of your financial life you have a lot to consider.
 In my opinion, it is vital that you understand how the advisor is paid.
 All too often the source of the financial advisor’s compensation can cause a conflict of interest impacting their recommendations to you.